Increased brown fat

 Many factors can affect hair loss development.
 This article explains how brown scalp fat (subcutaneous fat) could be an important area of research in our quest to fully understand the hair loss process.

 Brown fat (brown adipose tissue) is found deep down in the subcutaneous layer of the skin.
 It's often referred to as "baby fat" too because it comprises as much as 5% of the body weight in a newborn baby.

 Brown adipose tissue levels decrease with age.
-But, it has recently been discovered that it is still present in adults - it's most abundant in younger women, and much less so in older, overweight men.
+But it's now known to be still present in adults - it's most abundant in younger women and much less so in older, overweight men.
+Source: sciencedaily.com

 So, basically this means that most men lack brown fat and do suffer

-androgenetic alopecia, whereas most women and children have higher brown fat levels and don't suffer androgenetic alopecia.
+hair loss (androgenetic alopecia), whereas most women and children have higher brown fat levels and don't suffer hair loss.

 I do not believe this is simply a coincidence.

-Research has shown that the follicles of vigorously growing hair are embedded in a layer of brown adipose tissue.
-However, in people with androgenetic alopecia, there's a lack of it around dormant follicles: bald areas are mostly depleted of fat tissue, but in the lower rear (occipital) region where hair loss does not occur, a thick layer of fat tissue is present.
+Research* has shown that the follicles of vigorously growing scalp hair are embedded in a layer of brown adipose tissue.
+However, in people with androgenetic alopecia, there's a lack of it around dormant follicles (bald areas are mostly depleted of fat tissue), but in the lower rear (occipital) region where hair loss does not occur, a thick layer of fat tissue is present.
 And it appears that this loss of fat layer occurs before follicle miniaturization and hair loss begins.